SISheogorath/codimd-server/CONTRIBUTING.md

 version 1.2.0, available at [http://contributor-covenant.org/version/1/2/0/](http://contributor-covenant.org/version/1/2/0/)

+### Child-friendly environment

+CodiMD is used schools and other places for education.
+A goal of the project is to provide a helpful and child-friendly environment and also allow students to participate, while being a good example of working together and towards a better future.

+To achieve this we should…

+- …actively support issues and pull requests from students
+- …teach working with git and other development tools
+- …provide easy access to the repository

+as well as…

+- …avoid inappropriate language
+- …enforcing our code of conduct

 ### Sign your work

 We use the Developer Certificate of Origin (DCO) as a additional safeguard